pammacdotnet/TypstPaper/paper.typ

   kind: image,
 ) <fig:chess>

+#let CeTZ-Plot = package-link("CeTZ-Plot")

-It is worth mentioning the Typst's #package-link("CeTZ") library#footnote[http://cetz-package.github.io].
-CeTZ is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's #package-link("TikZ") for creating vector graphics @Kottwitz23.
-While TikZ is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, CeTZ is tailored to integrate seamlessly with Typst's syntax and design philosophy.
+It is worth mentioning the Typst's #CeTZ library#footnote[http://cetz-package.github.io]. #CeTZ is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's #TikZ for creating vector graphics @Kottwitz23.
+While TikZ is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, #CeTZ is tailored to integrate seamlessly with Typst's syntax and design philosophy.

 Regarding data visualization, Typst also offers powerful capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
-Two prominent packages facilitating this are #package-link("Lilaq")#footnote[https://lilaq.org] and #package-link("CeTZ-Plot")#footnote[https://github.com/cetz-package/cetz-plot].
+Two prominent packages facilitating this are #Lilaq#footnote[https://lilaq.org] and #CeTZ-Plot#footnote[https://github.com/cetz-package/cetz-plot].
 The first one provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib @Tosi09 and PGFplots (@fig:lilaq).
 It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.

 #figure(
   code-grid("lilaq example/example.typ", left-column: 1.1fr),